StrangeBeeCorp/docs/docs/thehive/administration/profiles.md

 There are two profile types:

 * Administration, used by users in the Admin organisation, to manage the platform
-* Organization used in business organisations
+* Organisation used in business organisations

 Permissions are named `manageEntity` with `Entity`, an entity in the application.
 For example: `manageCase`.
 A permission `manageEntity` means having rights to write, update,delete an entity.